 Other types of presenteeism in the workplace

 The definition of employee presenteeism has become more wide-reaching over time, as research has shown the pervasiveness of the issue beyond people electing not to take sickness absence.
 The term has since started to cover cases such as:

 - Habitual voluntary overtime: people may habitually stay at work for longer than they need to due to feelings of job insecurity.
-This is despite longer hours leading to tiredness and less productivity.
+Overworking can lead to tiredness, poor health, and less productivity.

 - Disengagement: presenteeism can also refer to situations where employees consistently turn up to work but aren't fully engaged or motivated.